ETHERNET – Quick Installation Guide

 This command sets the Ethernet mode for the printer and is permanently stored in flash.
 This can also be set using the 'Factory Menu'.
 The values can range as shown below:

-0 – Ethernet Interface disabled
+0 - NO - Ethernet Interface disabled

-1 - Ethernet Interface enabled
+1 - YES - Ethernet Interface enabled (uses static IP address).

-2 - Ethernet Diagnostic Mode - (prints all packets transmitted or received by the printer).
+2 - Ethernet DIAGNOSTIC Mode - (prints all packets transmitted or received by the printer).

-4 – DHCP Enabled (automatically attempts to get an IP address from Local Server).
+4 - DHCP ENABLED (automatically attempts to get an IP address from Local Server).

 Notes: Ethernet Diagnostic Modes should only be used after consulting with Boca Systems.